videah/refsheep/README.md

 You can see it in action at [refs.videah.net/videah](https://refs.videah.net/videah/)

 It is built on top of [Zola](https://www.getzola.org), [Vite](https://vitejs.dev), and [Tailwind](https://tailwindcss.com).
 It is arguably overengineered.
-It is meant to serve my own purposes andif other people find use out of it that's just a nice bonus.
+It is meant to serve my own purposes and if other people find use out of it that's just a nice bonus.

 ### Features
 - Automatic color pallete indicator buttons that highlight parts of ref sheets